lukiwieser/baysed-chess/readme.md

 *A Bayesian Approach to Chessbots.*

 We implement a traditional Monte-Carlo Tree Search (MCTS) and a bayesian variant inspired by the paper *Bayesian Inference in Monte-Carlo Tree Search* by *Gerald Tesauro, VT Rajan, and Richard Segal*.
-Our implementation is focused on the game chess, and is designed for flexibly, allowing different strategies to be used in the rollout phase.
+Our implementation is focused on the game chess, and is designed with flexibility in mind, allowing different strategies to be used in the rollout phase.

 ## Installation